uofs-simlab/pythOS/README.md

 	To define a splitting method, the input is a list of lists.
     The ith entry of the jth list defines the step size for the ith operator in the jth substep.

+	If a substep need to happen with operators in the reverse order, add an element to the end of the list that is True.

 - methods

 	a dictionary of the methods to use